Walt Powell

-Walter Lee Powell (born November 23, 1991) is a former American football wide receiver and return specialist.
-He played college football at Murray State.
-He was drafted by the Arizona Cardinals in the sixth round of the 2014 NFL Draft.
+Walter Lee Powell (born November 23, 1991) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Murray State Racers and was selected by the Arizona Cardinals in the sixth round of the 2014 NFL draft.
 After retiring from the NFL, Powell became part of the development team for a mobile app called Politiscope.

 College career

 Powell finished 17th in the 2013 Walter Payton Award voting.

 Professional career

 Arizona Cardinals

-Powell was drafted in the sixth round (196th overall) of the 2014 NFL Draft.
+Powell was selected in the sixth round (196th overall) of the 2014 NFL draft.
 He was waived on August 31, 2014 during final roster cuts.

 New York Jets

 Powell was claimed off waivers by the New York Jets on September 1, 2014.
 In 4 games of his rookie season of 2014, Powell returned 8 kickoffs for 233 yards and 12 punts for 48 yards.

 In the third preseason game against the interleague-rival New York Giants on August 29, 2015, Powell returned a punt 59 yards for a touchdown.
 Despite a quality performance in the preseason, the Jets released Powell on September 5, 2015 as part of the final roster cuts.
 However, the next day on September 6, the Jets signed Powell to their practice squad.